tzapu/WiFiManager/README.md

 The configuration portal is captive, so it will present the configuration dialogue with a http connection to any web address as soon as you connect to the created access point.
 Captive portals do not work with https web addresses.

-This is the first attempt at extensively modifying an existing library which appears to be based on an incorrect premise.
-This causes the base library to include unneeded functionality which causes the WiFiManager to fail intermittently and sometimes brick the ESP8266 module.
-The ESP8266 module can be recovered by reflashing with different software.
+This is an extensive modification of an existing library which appears to be based on the incorrect premise that the ESP8266 should be instructed to connect to a WiFi network.
+This led to the base library including unneeded functionality which has the side effect of causing the ESP8266 module to intermittently fail to connect to WiFi, behave inconsistently and occasionally brick.
+Once bricked, the ESP8266 module can be recovered by reflashing with different software.
 The library also includes other changes.
-For example it previously spoofed that it provided a path to the internet in access point mode which was removed because it caused problems with other applications running on the browsing device and the ESP8266 can not reliably serve web pages in combined access point/station mode when not connected to a network so changes to station mode only when this occurs.
+For example it previously spoofed that it provided a path to the internet in access point mode.
+This spoof was removed because it caused problems with other applications running on the browsing device.
+Also the ESP8266 can not reliably serve web pages in combined access point/station mode when not connected to a network so changes to station mode only when this occurs.
 Changes are detailed in the commit messages.

 An ESP8266 stores access point credentials in non volatile memory.
 Therefore these details should only be set once, unless they need to be changed.
-The ESP8266 is set by default to autoconnect and will always do it's best to connect to a network when it has an access point name (SSID) configured.
+The ESP8266 is set by default to auto connect and will always do it's best to connect to a network when it has an access point name (SSID) configured.
 If the access point is visible and the password is correct it will connect in a few seconds.
 If the access point is not visible or goes away it will reestablish the connection automatically when the access point becomes visible.
-There are no calls to the Espressif ESP8266 library that can connect to a network faster or more reliably and trying to use calls to the Espressif library to connect to a network can sometimes brick the ESP8266.
+There are no calls to the Espressif ESP8266 library that can connect to a network faster or more reliably and trying to use calls to the Espressif library to connect to a network can sometimes cause the WiFi connectivity to fail until it is rebooted and occasionally brick the ESP8266.
 Specifically, calling WiFi.begin(SSID, Password) with a different SSID or password to those already in non volatile memory or calling WiFi.begin() should not be done while it is trying to connect to a network.
 It will usually be OK but sometimes it will fail, depending, I suspect, on what stage it is up to in the connection process.
+Once it has failed it must be rebooted to be able to connect again to WiFi.

-The inbuilt autoconnect functionality makes the autoconnect examples in the library from which this was forked superfluous so those that don't demonstrate some additional functionality have been deleted.
+The inbuilt auto connect functionality makes the autoconnect examples in the library from which this was forked superfluous so those that don't demonstrate some additional functionality have been deleted.
 The [ConfigOnSwitch] (https://github.com/kentaylor/WiFiManager/tree/master/examples/ConfigOnswitch) example is the only one tested after the changes have been made.

 #### This works with the ESP8266 Arduino platform with a recent stable release(2.0.0 or newer) https://github.com/esp8266/Arduino